 Summer & Fall Internship contract: Due May 1

-The FMSC Honors Program is designed to provide academically talented students with a more advanced and enriching educational experience in Family Sciences.
+The FMSC Honors Program is designed to provide academically talented students with a more advanced and enriching educational experience in Family Science.
 The Honors Program gives students an opportunity to participate in scholarly independent study, interact with FMSC faculty, and examine a range of intellectual topics in greater depth than is possible in the traditional Family Science program.
 Students enroll in special Honors courses, Honors option work in regular courses, and independent research.
 The program culminates with the preparation and possible presentation of a Senior Honors Thesis.

 FMSC majors who are interested in this additional challenging educational experience and meet the following criteria, may apply to the FMSC Honors Program: